kubernetes/kops/docs/cluster_spec.md

 ### fileAssets

 FileAssets is an alpha feature which permits you to place inline file content into the cluster and instanceGroup specification.
-It's desiginated as alpha as you can probably do this via kubernetes daemonsets as an alternative.
+It's designated as alpha as you can probably do this via kubernetes daemonsets as an alternative.

 ```yaml
 spec: